arduino/docs-content/content/hardware/08.edu/solution-and-kits/matter-discovery-bundle/datasheet/datasheet.md

 </p>

 <div style="background-color: #FFFFE0; border-left: 6px solid #FFD700; margin: 20px 0; padding: 15px;">
-<p style="text-align: justify;"><strong>Important Note:</strong> The recommended methods for powering the kit are through the USB-C® connector on the Arduino Nano Matter or via the <code>VIN</code> pad accessible through the Nano Connector Carrier.
+<p style="text-align: justify;"><strong>Important Note:</strong> The recommended methods for powering the bundle are through the USB-C® connector on the Arduino Nano Matter or via the <code>VIN</code> pad accessible through the Arduino Nano Connector Carrier.
 When using the <code>VIN</code> pad, ensure the input voltage is within the +6 to +21 VDC range. <strong>Do not apply power through both methods simultaneously</strong>.</p>
 </div>

 <div style="page-break-after: always;"></div>